Catallactic/catallactic-site/docs/whitepaper.md

 #### 8.6.8.
 Estimating Exchanges Initialization

 We found that all previous price profiles match with the supply in the exchanges.
-However, we want to select the profile that provides the price matching with the phyisical CryptoCommodity
+However, we want to select the profile that provides the price matching with the physical CryptoCommodity.

 <br/>
 <LineEstimateExchangesInitilizationChart/>